-a) Calculation of Shared Market Value Appreciation: Market Value Appreciation shall be determined by subtracting from the Current Appraised Value the Initial Appraised Value and deducting appraised value attributable to Capital Improvements made by the Land Lessee.
-Following is a table for calculating Shared Market Value Appreciation:
+a) Calculation of Market Value Appreciation: For the purpose of determining the Maximum Formula Price, Market Value Appreciation shall be determined by subtracting Current Appraised Value from the Initial Appraised Value.
+Following is a table for calculating Market Value Appreciation:

-Current Appraised Value (at time of sale) \$197,000 Minus Initial Appraised Value (at date of Ground Lease) - \$ 187,000 Equals Increase in Market Value Appreciation = \$10,000 Minus Capital Improvements Appraised Value - \$ 8,400 Equals Shared Market Value Appreciation = \$1,600 b) Calculation of Land Lessee's Share of Increases in Market Value: Land Lessee's Share of Market Value Appreciation shall be determined by multiplying the Shared Market Value Appreciation by twenty-five percent (25%) and then adding the principal paid on Capital Improvements by the Land Lessee.
-Following is a table for calculating Land Lessee's Share of Increase in Market Value of the Improvements:
+Current Appraised Value (at time of resale) \$28 0,000 Minus Capital Improvements Appraised Value \$8,000 Minus Initial Appraised Value(at date of Ground Lease) \$200,000 Equals Market Value Appreciation = \$72,000 b) Calculation of Homeowner's Share of Increase in Market Value: For the purpose of determining the Purchase Option Price, the Homeowner's Share of Market Value c) Calculation of Maximum Formula Price: The Maximum Formula Price shall be determined by adding the Homeowner's Share of Market Value Appreciation to the Homeowner's Purchase Price.

+Appreciation shall be determined by multiplying the Market Value Appreciation by 25% (twenty-five percent) Following is a table for calculating the Homeowner's Share of Increase in Market Value of the Home: